4d/docs/docs/Concepts/variables.md

 When you set up your 4D database, you specify the names and types of fields that you want to use.
 Variables are much the same—you also give them names and different types (see [Data types](Concepts/data-types.md)).

-Once created, you can use a variable wherever you need it in your database.
+Once created, you can use a variable wherever you need it in your application.
 For example, you might need to store a text variable in a field of same type:

 ```4d
  [MyTable]MyField:=MyText